47rooks/haxe-extern-examples/README.md

 There is no great plan to cover all possible types and structures but rather to provide a representative sample and document techniques so that as cases come up is it easy to write code to handle them.

+## Using these Examples

+`libs.hxml` allows you to install the required libs via one command `haxelib install libs.hxml`.
+These examples are currently being tested with the Haxe 4.3.6 release.
+And hxcpp, hxcpp-debug-server, and hxcpp-debugger are being used from their latest git versions. `utest` is from `lib.haxe.org`.

+First step is to compile the C++ example library using the Visual Studio solution provided in `haxe-extern-examples\cpp\arrayForStructPointer\extlib\cpp\mylib`.

 ## VSCode Configuration Notes